 Research plan.
 To enable identification of SVs with high functional impact, we will extend FunSeq/FunSeq2 within a new pipeline called SVIM (Structural Variation IMpact)(Figure 6).
 We will evaluate the impact score for each SV, taking into account the functional annotation of the affected genomic region and the fraction of functional elements (i.e., genes, ncRNAs, nc regulatory elements).
-We will also up weight SVs based on allelic activity and eQTL.
+We will also up weight SVs based on ubiquitous activity, allelic activity and eQTLs.
 The impact score will also depend upon SV type (i.e., deletion, duplication, inversion or translocation).